Before you dive straight into the desktop virtualization pool, dip your toes in and make sure it's right for your organization.

 There are lots of myths about VDI technology.
-Some people think VDI is the be all, end all solution and it eliminates the need for desktops.
+Some people think VDI is the be-all and end-all solution that eliminates the need for desktops.
 That's not necessarily true.
 Knowing what VDI can and can't do for you is crucial when considering a VDI environment.
+Continue Reading

 As you can see, a VDI environment may not be practical for everyone.
 Storage for virtual desktops gets costly and the additional server hardware needed can be expensive.
 Take these and other factors into consideration when you start your VDI assessment.
 Continue Reading